 - the senior secondary Australian Curriculum: History

-The Years 7-10 Australian Curriculum: Geography provides opportunities for students to investigate Australian and world history.
+The Years 7-10 Australian Curriculum: History provides opportunities for students to investigate Australian and world history.
 Australian history is to be taught within a world history context.
 Students develop knowledge, understanding and skills through their study of societies, events, movements and developments.
 There are opportunities to study the role of individuals and groups and their significance.

 To learn more about the HASS Curriculum and how it works click here.

 The Arts have the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging them to reach their creative and expressive potential.
 The Australian Curriculum: The Arts offers students the opportunity to study all five subjects in the primary years of schooling, and to specialise in secondary school.
 The five subjects enable students to learn how to create, design, represent, communicate and share their imagined and conceptual ideas, emotions, observations and experiences.

 To learn more about The Arts Curriculum and how it works click here.

 The Australian Curriculum: Technologies draws together the distinct but related subjects of Design and Technologies, and Digital Technologies.
 It ensures that all students benefit from learning about, and working with, traditional, contemporary and emerging technologies that shape the world in which we live.
 In creating solutions, as well as responding to the designed world, students will contribute to sustainable patterns of living for themselves and others.

 To learn more about the Technologies Curriculum and how it works click here.